In August 2019, I met with Brigadier Edward Bestic, also known as 'Bret', who shared his experiences in the Borneo Confrontation and the Vietnam War.

 Cite this article

-Edward Breton Bestic.
+Bret Bestic.
 Auckland War Memorial Museum - Tāmaki Paenga Hira.
 First published: 4 October 2019.
-Updated: 5 November 2019.
+Updated: 7 April 2020.